-- (7) Within 30 Days of Employment.
-Attendance at Annual Orientation of Title III and Title VII Aging Programs, Bureau of Adult Protective Services (BAPS) and Aging and Disability Resource Center (ADRC) Project presented by DPHSS, DSC personnel and annually within the first month of each fiscal year; - (8) Within 30 Days of Employment.
-Caregiver program certification and shall remain current and not expired (re-certification) throughout their employment; - (9) Within 30 Days of Employment.
-Cardiopulmonary Resuscitation (CPR) and First Aid Certification and shall remain current and not expired throughout their employment; and - (10) Other documents as deemed necessary by the DPHSS. - b.
-The following requirements are to be met by all program personnel throughout their employment with this program: - (1) Current Tuberculosis (TB) Clearance or medical clearance to be renewed annually or as medically prescribed; - (2) Current Food Facility (Guam Food Code) and Institutional Health Certificates issued by the Division of Environmental Health, DPHSS: - (3) Original or Certified Copy of Police, Superior Court, U.S. District Court and Traffic Clearances shall be updated every three (3) years or as changes occur to either of these four (4) documents; - (4) Possess a current Guam Driver's License, as applicable; - (5) Documentation of current attendance at Annual Orientation to Title III and Title VII Aging Programs, Bureau of Adult Protective Services (BAPS) and Aging and Disability Resource Center (ADRC) Project presented by DPHSS, DSC personnel shall be met within the first month of each fiscal year; - (6) Current Caregiver program certification or re-certification; - (7) Current Cardiopulmonary Resuscitation (CPR) and First Aid Certification; - (8) Documentation of current attendance of Fire Extinguisher and Basic Fire Awareness Training; - (9) Other documents as deemed necessary by the DPHSS, DSC. - c.
-Under no condition shall an applicant be accepted or an employee retained for this program if: - (1) He/she has been convicted of a felony; or - (2) He/she has been convicted of a drug or alcohol offense. - d.
-Offerors are required to ensure that all program personnel abide by the following:

-- (1) Proper methods and techniques of food handling and sanitation are observed; - (2) Transporting of clients is prohibited under any conditions, but program personnel shall assist the client in arranging for transportation as needed; - (3) Smoking by program personnel is permissible at designated smoking areas only.
-When outdoors, program personnel are prohibited from smoking when they are in contact with or in close proximity and visible to clients; and - (4) Program personnel shall report immediately all suspected cases of abuse of a client to the Bureau of Adult Protective Services (BAPS) and document the report in the client's file.
+- b.
+The following requirements shall be met by all current program personnel throughout their employment with this program: - 1) Current Tuberculosis (TB) Clearance or medical clearance to be renewed annually or as medically prescribed; - Current Food Facility (Guam Food Code) and Institutional Health 2) Certificates issued by the Division of Environmental Health, DPHSS, as applicable; - Original or Certified Copy of Police, Superior Court, U.S. District 3) Court and Traffic Clearances shall be updated every three (3) years or as changes occur to either of these four (4) documents; - U.S. District Court Clearance as attested or certified by Personnel 4) Officer or designee shall be updated every three (3) years; - Possess a current Guam Driver's License, as applicable: 5) - Documentation of current attendance at Annual Orientation to Title 6) III and Title VII Aging Programs, Bureau of Adult Protective Services (BAPS) and Aging and Disability Resource Center (ADRC) Project presented by DPHSS, DSC personnel shall be met within the first month of each fiscal year; - Continuing education, training and workshops to improve 7) professional competence, i.e. cultural sensitivity, as applicable; - Current Cardiopulmonary Resuscitation (CPR) and First Aid 8) Certification, as applicable; - Annual completion of Fire Extinguisher and Basic Fire Awareness 9) Training, as applicable; - Other documents as deemed necessary by the DPHSS, DSC.
+10) - Under no condition shall an applicant be accepted or an employee c. retained for this program if: - He/she has been convicted of a felony; or 1) - 2) He/she has been convicted of a drug or alcohol offense. - d.
+Offerors are required to ensure that all program personnel abide by the following: - Proper methods and techniques of food handling and sanitation are 1) observed: - Transporting of clients is prohibited under any conditions, but 2) program personnel shall assist the client in arranging for transportation, as needed; - Smoking by program personnel is permissible at designated smoking 3) areas only.
+When outdoors, program personnel are prohibited from smoking when they are in contact with or in close proximity and visible to clients: and - 4) Program Personnel shall report immediately all suspected cases of abuse of a client to the Bureau of Adult Protective Services (BAPS) and document the report in the client's file.